mak3r/fleet-raw-demo/README.md

 	`make join_fleet`

-1. Visit the url of each application
+1. Visit the url of each application (browser)

-1. Make a change to the source code and commit it to the git repo
+1. Make a change to the source code and commit it to the git repo (VSCode)

-1. Watch the url of each application for changes
+1. Watch the url of each application for changes (browser)